linpeng0105/linpeng0105.github.io/content/publication/ijcai2024 copy/index.md

 ---
-title: 'ParaILP: A Parallel Local Search Framework for Integer Linear Programming with Cooperative Evolution Mechanism'
+title: 'An Efficient Local Search Solver for Mixed Integer Programming'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here